Fantastic display and rotating bezel

 Samsung Galaxy Watch 3 review: Value and the competition

 Wear OS launches have been stagnant for a while.
 The Fossil Gen 5 and Skagen Falster 3 have been our favorites for a long time, but Google’s lack of ambition with Wear OS software makes us hesitant to recommend these watches going forward.
+The TicWatch Pro 3 is also a good option, and it’s running on the latest SoC.

 Samsung Galaxy Watch 3 review: The verdict